PX4/PX4-user_guide/en/companion_computer/video_streaming_wfb_ng_wifi.md

   These options have been tested:

   - Any Linux computer with a USB port (tested on Ubuntu 18.04 x86-64)
-  - A computer with any OS running QGround control and Raspberry PI connected via Ethernet (RasPi provides the wifi connection).
+  - A computer with any OS running QGround control and Raspberry PI connected via Ethernet (RPi provides the wifi connection).

 - WiFi module [ALPHA AWUS036ACH](https://www.alfa.com.tw/products_detail/1.htm) or any other **RTL8812au** card.
   See [WFB-ng wiki > WiFi hardware](https://github.com/svpcom/wfb-ng/wiki/WiFi-hardware) for more information on supported modules.